Juneau, Alaska, USA

 We’re proud to offer a flexible work environment that supports of the health and well-being of the people we employ.

-The starting pay range for a candidate selected for this position is generally within the range of $67,500 – $71,000 for annual base salary.
-This range only applies to candidates whose country of employment is the USA and for this Juneau, AK location.
-Where a successful candidate’s actual pay will fall within this range will be based on a variety of factors including, for example, qualifications, specific skills, and experience.
-Your ability to work from this location will be confirmed during the recruitment.
+The starting pay range for a candidate selected in this Southeast Alaska based position is generally within the annual range of $67,500 to $71,000.
+This range only applies to candidates whose country of employment is the USA.
+Where a successful candidate’s actual pay will fall within this range will be based on a variety of factors, including, for example, the candidate's location, qualifications, specific skills, and experience.
+Please note countries outside the USA would have a different pay range in the local currency based on the local labor market, and not tied to USA pay or ranges.
+Your geographic location will be confirmed during the recruitment.

-To apply for job ID 54030, submit your resume and cover letter materials online by using the Apply Now button at https://careers.nature.org/.
+To apply for job ID 54502, submit your materials online by using the Apply Now button at https://careers.nature.org/.
 Need help applying?
 Visit our recruitment page or contact email@example.com.
-This position will remain open until filled and applications are reviewed in the order in which they are received.

 The Nature Conservancy is an Equal Opportunity Employer.
 Our commitment to diversity includes the recognition that our conservation mission is best advanced by the leadership and contributions of people of diverse backgrounds, beliefs and culture.
 Recruiting and mentoring staff to create an inclusive organization that reflects our global character is a priority and we encourage applicants from all cultures, races, colors, religions, sexes, national or regional origins, ages, disability status, sexual orientation, gender identity, military, protected veteran status or other status protected by law.

 The successful applicant must meet the requirements of The Nature Conservancy's background screening process.